blruda/Cyberorganism/README.md

 # Cyberorganism

-Cyberorganism is a streamlined, keyboard-driven Personal Knowledge Management (PKM) application built in Rust.
-It provides a minimalist interface for managing tasks and notes with a focus on efficiency through keyboard shortcuts.
+Cyberorganism is a keyboard-driven Personal Knowledge Management (PKM) application built in Rust.
+It provides a minimalist interface for managing tasks and notes with a focus on efficiency and intelligent context management.

 ## Features

 - **Keyboard-First Interface**: Navigate and manage your tasks without touching the mouse
 - **Task Management**: Create, organize, and track tasks with parent-child relationships
-- **Container System**: Organize tasks in different containers (Taskpad, Archive, etc.)
+- **Container System**: Organize tasks in different containers (Taskpad, Backburner, etc.)
 - **Minimalist UI**: Clean, distraction-free interface built with egui

 ## Status